 This course is designed to serve as a capstone experience prior to entering the workplace.
 Students will maintain a complete set of books and related financial statements, both manually and electronically, through an accounting cycle.
-Students will use previously prepared financial statements to make informed judgments and solve prob-
+Students will use previously prepared financial statements to make informed judgments and solve problems, identify and apply ethical positions and effectively communicate this information to others, orally and in writing.
+3 hrs. lecture/wk.
+This course will not be offered every semester.
+Spring